SarvarKh/SarvarKh/README.md

 ## About Me :wave:

 Hey there! :smile: My name is Sarvar.
 I'm a 27-year-old web developer and Project (Contract, Commissioning) Engineer with 5 years+ experience in the EPC projects and currently reside in Uzbeksitan.
-I had been learning to code on my own from the 2019 and currently involved in a Full Stack Developer Program at [the Microverse.org](https://www.microverse.org/), and I'm looking for open-source projects to contribute to and people to collaborate with!
+I am currently studying a Full Stack Developement at [the Microverse.org](https://www.microverse.org/), and I'm open to new opportunities!

-I'm always looking to work with people that are idealists and enthusiast like me, as well as who are interested in creating and working on cool, interesting, and meaningful projects!
-Shoot me [an e-mail](mailto:khalimovsarvar@gmail.com)

 ## README GitHub statistics
 #### GitHub Stats Card